-This course is an interactive course that utilizes the power of the visual arts and the museum setting to enhance communication, critical thinking, and observation skills.
-Learners will participate in one Visual Thinking Strategies (VTS) session in a museum setting.
-VTS is a research-based methodology that utilizes art discussion to develop growth in aesthetic and cognitive skills.
-Following the VTW exercise, reflective discussions will help to forge connections between the processes of active art examination and diagnosis, awareness of tolerance for ambiguity in healthcare, teamwork, and communication skills.
-Credits: 0.5
+This is an interactive course that utilizes the power of the visual arts and the museum setting to enhance communication, critical thinking, and observation skills.
+The course consists of campus and museumbased sessions through partnerships with the Kemper Museum of Contemporary Art in Kansas City, MO and Crystal Bridges Museum of American Art in Bentonville, AR.
+Museum sessions use art observation and discussion to develop growth in aesthetic and cognitive skills.
+Using art as a medium, reflective discussions and dialogue forge connections between the processes of active art examination and diagnosis and awareness of tolerance for ambiguity in healthcare.
+Additionally, small and large group discussion will be utilized to emphasize interprofessional collaborative practice by focusing on teamwork, communication skills, respect for diversity, and self-reflection.
+Campus-based sessions serve to further reinforce these concepts that will prepare today's learners for tomorrow's practice.